 Definition

-The syndrome of intestinal bacterial overgrowth or overgrowth is also known under the name of small intestinal bacterial overgrowth (SIBO) in English.
-Still unrecognized, it often overlaps or is often associated with irritable bowel syndrome, with which it shares many symptoms.
-Some research suggests that SIBO is present in 80% of cases where there is irritable bowel syndrome.e.
+Intestinal bacterial overgrowth syndrome is also known as "small intestinal bacterial overgrowth" (SIBO) in English.
+Still little known, it often overlaps with or is frequently associated with irritable bowel syndrome, with which it shares many symptoms.
+Some research suggests that SIBO is present in 80% of cases where irritable bowel syndrome occurs.

 It is one of the most common causes of malabsorption.
-We speak of bacterial overgrowth syndrome when the number of bacteria present in the small intestine is greater than 105bacteria / mL.
-The problem is not with the quality of the bacteria, but rather with having too many normal bacteria in the wrong place.
-By multiplying in the small intestine, these bacteria, which feed on carbohydrates, produce gases which could cause various symptoms.
+Bacterial overgrowth syndrome is diagnosed when the number of bacteria present in the small intestine exceeds 105 bacteria/mL.
+The problem is not the quality of the bacteria, but rather the excessively high number of normal bacteria in the wrong place.
+By multiplying in the small intestine, these bacteria, which feed on carbohydrates, produce gases that could cause various symptoms.

-The concentration of bacteria in the gut is maintained by various factors such as movement of intestinal contents (peristalsis), stomach acid production and mucus.
-In individuals with Bacterial Gut Overload Syndrome, some of these factors may be altered which allows gut bacteria to proliferate and leads to malabsorption of ingested nutrients and other symptoms.
+Intestinal bacterial concentration is maintained by various factors such as the movement of intestinal contents (peristalsis), gastric acid production, and mucus.
+In individuals with intestinal bacterial overgrowth syndrome, some of these factors may be impaired, allowing intestinal bacteria to proliferate and leading to malabsorption of ingested nutrients as well as other symptoms.

 Etiology

-The cause of intestinal bacterial overgrowth syndrome is not yet clear.
+The cause of intestinal bacterial overgrowth syndrome is not yet clearly determined.

-It could be caused by disorders that decrease or slow down the movement of intestinal contents, reduce the passage of excess bacteria and therefore allow certain bacteria normally present in the intestine to proliferate.
+It could be caused by disorders that decrease or slow the movement of intestinal contents, reduce the clearance of excess bacteria, and consequently allow certain bacteria normally present in the intestine to proliferate.
 The causes of this syndrome could be grouped into 4 categories:

 -